georou/grafana-selinux/README.md

 * Anything outside the scope of using it at the most basic level - keep an eye on that AVC log!

 ### Future considerations:
-* Add a grafanad_plugin_t label to contain plugins.
+* Add a grafana_plugin_t label to contain plugins.

 ## Installation